kent-map/kent/projects/dover-at-night/README.md

 Come to the window, sweet is the night-air!
 Only, from the long line of spray
 Where the sea meets the moon-blanch'd land,
-Listen ! you hear the grating roar of pebbles which the waves draw back, and fling'
+Listen ! you hear the grating roar
+Of pebbles which the waves draw back, and fling
 At their return, up the high strand,
 Begin, and cease, and then again begin,
 With tremulous cadence slow, and bring